What are the most common types of businesses that can be established in Poland?

 - Passenger cars

-Entities which excise tax applies to is a corporate or individual entity, which undertakes activities subject to excise tax, or otherwise incurred liability to excise tax.
+Entities to which excise tax applies are corporate or individual entities, which undertake activities subject to excise tax, or otherwise incurred liability to excise tax.

 Tax on civil law transactions